mjshruthi/XMLDemo/README.md

 Before the first commit and push, I created a repository and changed the password.
 So, might be one of the reasons - the commit was rejected - saying fast forward.

+some more changes to verify, what can hel p pull these canges to local.